BhushanMalusare/BhushanMalusare/README.md

 - 👋 Hi, I’m @BhushanMalusare
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, machine learning and computer vision
-- 🌱 I’m currently learning Machine learning
+- 🌱 I am looking for opportunities as data science and machine learning fresher/intern
 - 📫 How to reach me..
 -
--Email: bhushan.malusare02@gmail.com
+-Email: bhushan.malusareda@gmail.com

 <!---
 BhushanMalusare/BhushanMalusare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.